Vettabase/ansible-pmm-client-yum/README.md

 - `pmm_client_monitoring_mode`: 'push', 'pull', 'auto'.
 Default: 'push'.

+### Group or host level

-These variables should be set at group or host level.
+These variables are meant to be to set at group or host level, as each host or group may be configured differently.

 - `percona_release_version`: Version of percona-release to install.
 Upgrade or downgrade may be done when the role is applied.
 You may use other Percona software (like Percona Toolkit or Xtrabackup), so this variable should be available to all roles.
 Default: 'latest'.
 - `environment`: This helps categorise each node in the PMM interface.